 How to Apply for Financial Aid at Gonzaga

-The Office of Admission will review your complete Admission Application, including test scores, GPA, strength of your curriculum, essay, extracurricular activities, honors, and letters of recommendation.
-Based on this information, the Admission Office will also determine your eligibility for a merit-based scholarship that can range from $3,000 to $15,500 per year.
+Your Admission Application will be reviewed by the Office of Admission to determine your eligibility for a merit-based scholarship ranging from $9,000 to $22,000 per year for the 2019-2020 school year.
 For more information about the admission process or to apply online, please visit the Office of Admission.